Circuit-Overtime/CNN_Facecom/README.md

 - **Auto Threshold Tuning:**
     Finds best probability/distance threshold for optimal F1/accuracy.
 - **Explainability:**
-    Grad-CAM visualizations for gender model.
+    Grad-CAM visualizations for gender model, showing which parts of the face are being scanned to determine gender using a heatmap.
 - **Production-Ready:**
     All production models and scripts are in `PRODUCTION/`.

 ---

+## 📈 GRAD-CAM Result Showcase (Male and Female)

 ## 📊 Results